MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 * Type: string
 * Default: "/home/botmaster/temp/"

-This is where the bot downloads new music to.
+This is the base path where the bot downloads new music to, but every plugin that downloads music adds an own subdirectory to this path.

+After the download the bots copies the downloaded files into the final directory definied in ``plugin:mpd:musicfolder``, also into a plugin specific folder.

+For example these are the resulting directories for the Youtube plugin:

+- temp: ``/home/botmaster/temp/youtubeplugin/``
+- final: ``/home/botmaster/music/youtubeplugin/``

 main:logfile
 ^^^^^^^^^^^^